 As of January 1, 2019, copyrighted works from 1923 are now in the public domain, including 3 important biology textbooks.

-Piltdown’s dramatic entry into textbooks starting in the mid-1930s was a reactionary effort by Henry Fairfield Osborn, the director of the American Museum of Natural History, to infiltrate the debate on human origins and freeze in place his favored ideas of human evolution and the necessity of eugenic management.
-The success of this strategy is an American tragedy.
+Piltdown man’s dramatic entry into textbooks starting in the mid-1930s was a reactionary effort by Henry Fairfield Osborn to infiltrate the debate on human origins and freeze in place his favored ideas of human evolution and the necessity of eugenic management.
+The success of his strategy is an American tragedy.